Gushel-Mukai varieties: Gushel--Mukai varieties, EPW sextics, and moduli

-and the fiber $\pi_n^{-1}([A])$ of a Lagrangian $A$ with no decomposable vectors is isomorphic to $Y_{A^\perp}^{5-n} \cup Y_{A^\perp}^{6-n}$.\footnote{Modulo the finite group of linear automorphisms of $V_6$ that preserve $A^\bot$, which is trivial for $A$ very general (\cite[Proposition~B.9]{dk1}).} \end{theo}
+and the fiber $\pi_n^{-1}([A])$ of the class of a Lagrangian $A$ with no decomposable vectors is isomorphic to $Y_{A^\perp}^{5-n} \cup Y_{A^\perp}^{6-n}$.\footnote{Modulo the finite group of linear automorphisms of $V_6$ that preserve $A^\bot$, which is trivial for $A$ very general (\cite[Proposition~B.9]{dk1}).} \end{theo}

-More exactly, the part $Y_{A^\perp}^{5-n}$ of the fiber corresponds to ordinary GM varieties and the part~$Y_{A^\perp}^{6-n}$ corresponds to special GM varieties.\ Also, the schemes $\bcM_6$ and $\bcM_5$ are affine\footnote{It should be remarked that $\bcM_6$ can be directly constructed as a standard GIT quotient of an affine space (\cite[Proposition~5.16]{dk3}).} and there is an open embedding $\bcM_6\hra \bcM_5$ whose image is the moduli space of ordinary GM fivefolds.
+The piece $Y_{A^\perp}^{5-n}$ of the fiber corresponds to ordinary GM $n$folds and the piece~$Y_{A^\perp}^{6-n}$ to special GM $n$folds.\ Also, the schemes $\bcM_6$ and $\bcM_5$ are affine\footnote{It should be remarked that $\bcM_6$ can be directly constructed as a standard GIT quotient of an affine space (\cite[Proposition~5.16]{dk3}).} and there is an open embedding $\bcM_6\hra \bcM_5$ whose image is the moduli space for ordinary GM fivefolds.